Rayforce – 2016 Developer Interview

 Nakamura: Yeah, you mean where the huge, midboss-ish battleship enters from the right and kicks up all that dirt… we cribbed that from Metal Black.

-Yamashita: Well, let’s say it was “inspired.” (laughs) The first time someone showed me Metal Black, I thought that effect was awesome, and we directly imitated it for Rayforce.
+Yamashita: Well, let’s say it was “inspired.” (laughs) The first time I saw Metal Black, I thought that effect was awesome.
 We’d never done anything like that before, you see, so we had to model something.
 Besides the sprites being similar, we weren’t intending to make any other connection.
 But I do remember explicitly asking the programmers to make it look like that scene in Metal Black, where the boss bursts onto the screen. (laughs)

 Aoki: I don’t know if you remember this, Nakamura, I seem to recall that you were initially unsure about whether to show points for the enemies you shoot down with the lock-on laser…?